NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 Due before start of next class
 - **Post** your Project Production documentation to the class blog
-- Think about IM Show installation - you will need to create a sketch / floor plan in next class
+- Think about your IM Show installation - you will need to create a sketch / floor plan in next class

 ## Week 13.2
 - Field Work Debrief